nachocaru/xaprb.com/content/blog/2008-05-23-mysql-62-is-ga-but-51-is-rc-and-60-is-alpha.md

 <ul>
 <li>5.0 has version numbers that leapfrog each other in features and functionality.
 SHOW PROFILES -- now you see it, now you don't.</li>
-<li>5.1 has been "&#8230; <a href="http://www.eweek.com/c/a/Database/CEO-Calls-MySQLs-the-Ferrari-of-Databases/">released to general availability [as] a near-final release candidate</a>," whatever that means.</li>
+<li>5.1 has been "... <a href="http://www.eweek.com/c/a/Database/CEO-Calls-MySQLs-the-Ferrari-of-Databases/">released to general availability [as] a near-final release candidate</a>," whatever that means.</li>
 <li>5.1 has just had drastic changes in the RC stage.  (<a href="http://dev.mysql.com/doc/refman/5.1/en/news-5-1-24.html">Remove Federated in 5.1.24</a>, <a href="http://www.mysqlperformanceblog.com/2008/05/20/too-dangerous-command/">remove RENAME DATABASE</a>, <a href="http:/http://www.xaprb.com/blogs.mysql.com/kaj/2008/05/23/mysql-clusters-improved-release-model/">remove Cluster</a>.)
 And it's going to have more changes before it's released, too: <a href="http://dev.mysql.com/doc/refman/5.1/en/news-5-1-24.html">Federated will be added back in 5.1.25</a>.</li>
 <li>5.2 doesn't exist.
 Last year at the MySQL conference, someone made an abrupt decision to skip 5.2 and inflate the version numbers to 6.0, which has big changes in the query optimizer and other areas.</li>
 <li><a href="http:/http://www.xaprb.com/blogs.sun.com/theaquarium/entry/mysql_6_0_is_alpha">6.0 is alpha, but it includes Falcon, which is beta</a> even though <a href="http://bugs.mysql.com/bug.php?id=36296">Falcon has extremely bad bugs that its developers claim are not bugs</a>.</li>
 <li>6.1 doesn't exist as far as I know.</li>
 <li>6.2 not only exists, but it is GA.
-Not only that, but it just&#8230; appeared as GA, as far as I know.
+Not only that, but it just... appeared as GA, as far as I know.
 No RC stage, no nothing -- at least, nothing on the MySQL website that I see (certainly no manual version).
 It went from nonexistent to GA instantaneously as far as I know.
 It was created by <a href="http://johanandersson.blogspot.com/2008/05/mysql-cluster-62-officially-released.html">extracting the Cluster code from 5.1</a>.</li>
 <li>6.2 is GA, but 5.1 is RC.</li>
 <li>6.2 is GA, but 6.1 doesn't exist as far as I know.</li>
 <li>6.2 is GA, but 6.0 is alpha.
 (Hopefully you see the pattern here.)</li>